HT86159/Evidential-Conflict/infer_results/instruction.md

 ### Instruction
-This folder should store the inference result files of large models.
+This folder should store the inference result files of Large Vision-Language Models.